spotfiresoftware/tibco-streaming-samples/nativelibrary/README.md

 # Native

-How to use native libraries in TIBCO&reg; Streaming 11.1.0-SNAPSHOT projects.
+How to use native libraries in Spotfire&reg; Streaming 11.1.0-SNAPSHOT projects.

 Samples :